esx-framework/esx_core/readme.md

 along with this program.
 If not, see https://www.gnu.org/licenses.

-# Thanks to KASH and XxFri3ndlyxX
+### Thanks to KASH, XxFri3ndlyxX, and all those who have contributed